fgimenez/snappy-docs/core/images.md

 ### Image signing

-Now you have to sign the model assertion with your keys
+Now you have to sign the model assertion with your keys, assuming that the key name is `default`:

     $ cat pi3-model.json | snap sign -k default &> pi3.model